Send News Subsite Owners: Please update your status and get moving! |

 Thank you very much ForthRight for putting all of this work together.
 If you would like, I have created a .pdf of what you wrote here along with bookmarks to the different chapter headings and webpage links.
 If you would like me to send this to you so you can distribute it however you like, let me know.
 Also, please let me know if you would like it to have passworded security to prevent changes (I would of course give you the password).

-Sorry to repeat this post from HighGear but I saw that others here had requested a .pdf of this as well.
-Mine was created with Acrobat 6 by the way.
+Edit: Sorry to repeat this post from HighGear but I saw that others here had requested a .pdf of this as well.
+Mine was created with Acrobat 6 by the way. |

 Registered